 I thought there was nothing I could do since space was limited and I needed to be alone to work (coffee shops are too distracting).
 At my wits end, I had an idea… why not work with what I got?
 I looked at my apartment and decided that having a storage room was not as important as having a place to work.
 Thus, I stuffed my cleaning supplies etc. in another closet and reconfigured the space into an office!
 Since then, work has been a lot more productive 🙂

 Having a beautiful website is an asset to your business, but not the main focus of getting clients.
 In my first month, I realized that what’s most important in building a private practice is networking face-to-face.
 Think of it this way; are you more likely to buy a product because the Internet tells you to do so OR because your friend/ yoga teacher/ family member, etc. recommended it?
 Meeting with other businesses and community members allows people to get to know you, see how awesome you are, and create a referral network.
 If there’s anything I learned in this first month it’s to network, network, network!

-Julia Smith is the owner of Insight Mental Health Counselling in Halifax, Nova Scotia.
-She helps teenagers and young adults who feel powerless towards their problems, gain back control of their lives.
-For more information please visit:
+Julia Smith, BA, MEd, CCC, is the owner of Insight Mental Health Counselling in downtown Halifax, Nova Scotia.
+She specializes in helping teenagers stop depression from affecting their lives.

 Click here to learn more about her downtown Halifax counselling practice!